VolantisDev/Launchpad/README.md

 # Launchpad

-Create beautifully-simple .exe files to launch any game seamlessly though Steam and other platforms.
+Manage your game platforms and create beautifully-simple .exe files to launch games from any platform within Steam or other applications.

 ## Introduction

-Many game platforms (such as Steam) allow you to add games from other platforms to your list and launch them with added benefits (such as the Steam overlay).
-This rocks when it works, but it doesn't always work quite as well as it should.
+Gone are the days when your entire game library exists in the form of game discs--digital downloads are where it's at.
+But there are many different options for where and how to download and play PC games.
+And frustratingly, many games are specific to certain distribution platforms, meaning gamers are often forced to run several different game platforms on their PC simultaneously.

-Launchpad attempts to bridge the gap and bring your games into whatever platform you want to run them.
+This is where Launchpad comes in.
+It helps you take control of your games and game platforms, letting you launch your games the way you want, without the usual pitfalls and compatibility issues that come along with trying to make game platforms work well together.

-While this is a lofty feat, Launchpad can handle many advanced and custom scenarios.
-But for most scenarios, you can utilize Launchpad's online Launcher DB to pre-configure everything for you nearly effortlessly.
+Launchpad can handle almost any advanced launch scenario you can throw at it!

 ## Why Use Launchpad